gruppe-adler/grad-persistence/README.md

 ```

 # Usage
+With `loadOnMissionStart` the mission is loaded automatically.
+JIP and disconnecting players are saved automatically.
+Saving the mission needs to be done manually.
+Either with `grad_persistence_fnc_saveMission` or with the admin chat-command `#savemission`.
+This only works for logged admins, not for voted admins.

+# Functions
-There are only two essential functions that you need to use.
-JIP and disconnecting players are handled automatically.
+There are only two important functions. `grad_persistence_fnc_saveMission`and `grad_persistence_fnc_loadMission`.

 ## grad_persistence_fnc_saveMission
 Saves the current mission according to configuration.
 Has to be executed on server.
 Optionally shows a warning message before saving, so that players can leave their vehicles.
 (Players that are inside vehicles during saving will spawn dismounted, but inside the vehicle object.)